microsoft/tslint-microsoft-contrib/README.md

 Formatter Name          | Description | Since
 :----------             | :------------ | -------------
-`fix-no-unused-imports` | This formatter automatically fixes any unused imports found by the no-unused-imports rule. | 2.0.8 `fix-no-var-keyword`    | This formatter automatically converts var variable declarations into let variable declarations. | 2.0.8
+`fix-no-unused-imports` | This formatter automatically fixes any unused imports found by the no-unused-imports rule. | 2.0.8 `fix-no-var-keyword`    | This formatter automatically converts var variable declarations into let variable declarations found by the no-var-keyword rule. | 2.0.8
+`fix-prefer-const`      | This formatter automatically converts let variable declarations into const declarations found by the prefer-const rule. | 2.0.8

 Development
 -----------